 Finally, I enjoy the humour that one can generate with a cube — it is not merely young children who become spellbound when faced with a cubemeister's magic!
 No matter what the Barron Knights might say, I still think it's a lot of fun.
 (And now, 35+ years since I got my first cube, I am still discovering new things and sharing them with others.
 I doubt I'll ever get sub-10 - with aging fingers & eyes, even sub-20 would be a challenge - but I recently bought a timer so we'll see... -> and a few years further on, I was given an Internet-connected GoCube - on my first attempt I was delighted to get 35.286s, just 1.6 seconds slower than my 1981 national final time; but now it only makes me 5242nd worldwide, so a lot of work would be needed to get within the top 1000: even Minh Thai's first title would be far outside.)

 When I first created this page (circa 1990? the bits in italics etc. are post-millennial edits) there were very few cubic links on the Web (fewer than 3000 websites in total in 1994 - and the first proper search engines were yet to appear), but now Google shows over 8 million.
 Most are rather boring, though - shops, lists and videos of records, 32,000+ descriptions of the Fridrich method...
 Although it's old, the List of Rubik's Cube Resources might have a few of interest, and RedKB's "unboxing" videos can be entertaining.
 Cyotheking also has some more up-to-date links, and sets of algorithms.
-In 2016 I discovered a mailing list for those into 4-dimensional cubes and the like, using software like Magic Tile - interesting and challenging, although rather skewed towards mathematicians.
+From 2016 onwards I've discovered a lots of information on 4-dimensional cubes, 5-dimensional cubes and the like, using software like Magic Tile - interesting and challenging, although rather skewed towards mathematicians.

 This page produced by Ben Jones.
 All rights reserved.